anon767/AgentSAST/README.md

 The verifier takes all analyzer outputs and:
 - **Deduplicates** overlapping findings (same file + same vuln type)
-- **Challenges** weak evidence — downgrades low-confidence confirmations
+- **Challenges** weak evidence: downgrades low-confidence confirmations
 - **Ranks** by severity and confidence
 - Produces the final report with an executive summary